ialtafshaikh/SOLID-Principle/Readme.md

 - I - Interface Segregation Principle
 - D - Dependency Inversion Principle

-In this article, you will be introduced to each principle individually to understand how SOLID can help make you a better developer.
+Here, you will be introduced to each principle individually to understand how SOLID can help make you a better developer.